siferjosh/BattleTank/README.md

 # BattleTank
-An open-world h2h tank fight with simple AI, terrain and advanced  contorl
+An open-world h2h tank fight with simple AI, terrain and advanced  control.